NicuTheodorAlexandru/NFAI/README.md

 ## Example

-Below is a minimal example using the provided `Program.cs`:
+Below is a minimal example from `Program.cs`:

 ```csharp
 // parse the GGUF file